 CJFHC provides oversight for the development of services and programs that are tailored to the individual needs of the localities, communities, and neighborhoods of the central region.
-Bereavement Services is one of this kind of support identified for the community.
-These Service needs are identified through a variety of data sources, including hospital, agency, state, and national databases; as well as the experiences, feedback, and recommendations from community members, coalition members, outreach staff, and other stakeholders.
+Bereavement services is an example of one of our services provided to the community.
+These service needs are identified through a variety of data sources, including hospital, agency, state, and national databases; as well as the experiences, feedback, and recommendations from community members, coalition members, outreach staff, and other stakeholders.
 Based on an extensive review of this information, CJFHC recommends programs and strategies that combine evidence-based methods with the expertise of community members.
 Such strategies might include implementing new progams or expanding existing programs to target groups such as community members, health care professionals, and agency staff.

 “There is no foot too small that it cannot leave an imprint on this world.”
 Author Unknown

 If you are a grieving parent or family member, please accept our sincere sympathy.
 The death of a child, whether during pregnancy or infancy can be very difficult and women and families may experience different feelings and emotions over time.
 Many families do not know where to turn for resources to help them navigate the grief process.
 Central Jersey Family Health Consortium provides Bereavement services and has created a list of resources for our community to assist families in finding support.
 Often, in the time after a loss, questions may arise in the weeks or months to come.
 CJFHC has a nurse on staff that is available to provide information and support specific to your concerns.
 We would like to invite you to participate in the Fetal Infant Mortality Review (FIMR), a program of the Consortium funded by the NJ Department of Health.

 FIMR is a program developed by national experts who were concerned about the problems of fetal deaths (stillbirths) and infant deaths (babies up to their 1st birthday).
 The FIMR program hopes to: